EviePalaiochorinou/15-puzzle/README.md

 ### 💻 Assumptions

-- Since we do not have logs, in some cases the error caught is printed instead.
 - No overrides.properties needed as we do not have any properties to override for this application.
 - We use a Data Access Object because it allows us to isolate the service layer from the persistence layer
   (usually a database but can be any other persistence mechanism) using an abstract API.